aaronhuggins/pouchdb_deno/README.md

 The only PouchDB adapter based on LevelDOWN known to work is the memory adapter.
 Local storage leveldown was tested and found to be incompatible.
-Other adapters threw errors from Skypack.dev CDN import; the message reported related to an out-of-date version of `readable-stream` NPM module.
+Other adapters threw errors from Skypack.dev CDN import; the message reported was related to an out-of-date version of the `readable-stream` NPM module.

 ### Types